LoyolaChicagoBooks/introcs-csharp/rst/variables.rst

     width = 5;

-A simple schematic diagram with a name a location (the box):
+A simple schematic diagram with a name for a location in memory (the box):

 .. image:: images/variableDeclaration.png